310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Midori %}
-Huh, but I don’t think there *was* one in the first place…
+Huh, but I don’t think there even *was* one in the first place…

 Well, it’s not like I know much about anything that happened last year…

-See, my house’s nearby, right… And we may have done something for Halloween in the district back then, but I don’t remember anyone from the academy passing by…
+But like, my house’s nearby, right…

+And while we did do something for Halloween in the shopping district back then, I don’t remember anyone from the academy passing by…

 I wasn’t really interested in idols back then, so that probably didn’t help, but… It was impossible to tell what was going on in the academy from the outside…